 Hep C transmission and PCR in health care settings

-In regards to needlestick and other sharps injury in health care settings, attaining voluntary PCR testing of source individuals is recommended as a NSW Health recommendation.
+The NSW Ministry of Health recommends that following needlestick and other sharps injury in health care settings, voluntary PCR testing of source individuals should be done.

-In NSW, health care workers who perform exposure prone procedures must be aware of their HCV status.
-Those who are HCV PCR positive must not perform exposure prone procedures (see NSW Health circulars, PD2005_311 and PD2005_162).
+In NSW, health care workers who perform exposure prone procedures must be aware of their HCV PCR status.
+Those who are HCV PCR positive must not perform exposure prone procedures (see NSW Ministry of Health circulars, PD2005_311 and PD2005_162).

 HCV transmission risk

 Whether PCR positive or negative, the key HCV transmission prevention message will always remain “be blood aware and avoid blood-to-blood contact”.
 In any situation involving potential blood-to-blood contact, it’s important for everyone to assume that any blood is potentially infectious.
 Whether someone has hep C or not, there is the additional risk of contracting other bloodborne infections, e.g. HIV or hepatitis B.